dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

 However, we need to bear it in mind with the packaging plan, because it is precisely the sort of issue that led to some of the early packaging design and resulting confusion in Rx.NET.
 We need to have some idea of how we are going to deal with this before setting packaging plans in stone.

+#### Long term goal of simplifying `System.Reactive` TFMs

+We would like `System.Reactive` to support just the following TFMs: `netstandard2.0;net8.0;net8.0-windows10.0.19041`.
+This is the minimum possible set because:

+ * `netstandard2.0` is how we want to support .NET FX and UAP
+ * `net8.0` is required to be able to support more modern features
+ * proper handling of timers in the face of suspend/resume on Windows requires a distinct `net8.0-windows10.0.19041` target even if the public API surface area is identical to the `net8.0` target

+For now, binary compatibility requires us also to target `net472` and `uap10.0.18362`.
+But we're looking ahead to a point where we would be ready to drop binary compatibility (several years hence).
+We need to avoid retaining API features in `System.Reactive` that would make this step impossible.

 ### Types in `System.Reactive` that are partially or completely UI-framework-specific